-I like ski gears made by Smith, their goggles especially the I/O series are really great.
+I like ski gear made by Smith, their goggles especially the I/O series are really great.
 While Smith has a word of mouth for its optical products, its ski helmets are also impressive — they are stylish, durable, with cutting-edge technology, and most importantly keep us safe during skiing.

 Smith Vantage MIPS Helmet is one of the best ski helmets on the market.
 Besides the MIPS system that enhances safety, the BOA fit, and superior ventilation system all make it a great choice for all-day skiing.